Doubly Inhomogeneous Reinforcement Learning: Semi-synthetic data simulation

-To calculate the threshold, we notice that the asymptotic distribution of the CUSUM statistic depends on the data generating process only through its degree of freedom, thanks to the Markov assumption.
-As such, to approximate the threshold, we first sample i.i.d. mean zero $d$-dimensional multivariate normal vectors $\{Z_{i,t}\}_{i\in \widehat{\mathcal{C}}_k, \tau\le t\le T-1}$ with identity covariance matrices with $d$ equal to the degree of freedom.
-We next compute the squared maximal absolute value of the weighted Euclidean distance between the sample mean of $\{Z_{i,t}\}_{i\in \widehat{\mathcal{C}}_k, \tau\le t< u}$ and that of $\{Z_{i,t}\}_{i\in \widehat{\mathcal{C}}_k, \tau\le t\ge u}$ over all candidate $u$s.
-Finally, we repeat this process 2000 times, yielding 2000 statistics.
-We then use their 0.01 empirical upper quantile as the threshold.
+When calculating the rejection threshold of the LRT, we noticed that the asymptotic distribution of the CUSUM statistic depends on the data generating process only through its degree of freedom, thanks to the Markov assumption.
+As such, to approximate the threshold, we first sampled i.i.d. $d$-dimensional standard multivariate Gaussian vectors $\{Z_{i,t}\}_{i\in \widehat{\mathcal{C}}_k, \tau\le t\le T-1}$, where $d$ equals the degrees of freedom, or equivalently the number of nonzero coefficients in $\bbeta$.
+For a given $\tau$, we next computed the maximum of the squared weighted Euclidean distances: $\max \left\{ (\bar{Z}_{[T-\tau, u)} - \bar{Z}_{[u, T]} )^2; T - \tau < u < T \right\}$, where $\bar{Z}_{I}$ is the sample mean of $Z_{i,t}$'s on the time interval $I$ over all $i$'s.
+We repeated this process to generate 10000 samples of the asymptotic reference distribution.
+We then used the 0.01 empirical upper quantile of the distribution as the rejection threshold.
+For theoretical analysis, we set the threshold to be proportional to $\bar{C}\log^2(NT)\log(\log(NT))$ for some sufficiently constant $\bar{C}>0$ so that the resulting test is consistent theoretically.

-To implement the clustering algorithm, we adopt the proposal by \citet{ECTA11319} which minimises the least square objective function.
-The maximum number of iterations is set to 10.
-In other words, given a set of initial change points and a number of clusters, we run each of the two subroutines at most 10 times.
-If the estimated change points or cluster memberships between two consecutive iterations are the same, then the algorithm is automatically stopped.
+To implement the clustering algorithm, we adopt the proposal by \cite{ECTA11319} which minimises a least square objective function.
+Given a set of initial change points and a number of clusters, we iterate between the two subroutines twice to update the estimated change points and cluster membership.